dzapataHDI/nomemory/The-MockNeat-Class.md

 This method is used to generate int numbers.

-Example of generating long numbers (negative or positive):
+Example for generating long numbers (negative or positive):

 ```java
 Long i1 = mock.longs().val();
 // Possible Output : -2445487402940283422
 ```

-Example of generating long numbers bounded by a certain value: [0, bound), where bound = 10:
+Example for generating long numbers bounded by a certain value: [0, bound), where bound = 10:

 ```java
 Long bounded = mock.longs().bound(10).val();
 // Possible Output: 8
 ```

-Example of generating long numbers in a certain open range: [10, 20):
+Example for generating long numbers in a certain open range: [10, 20):

 ```java
 Long ranged = mock.longs().range(10, 20).val();